Jump to

 16 Excellent Tiny House Resources

 One of the most popular articles here at Natural Papa has been my post about Our Tiny House Experiment.
-From talking to other people who are looking to either live in a low impact way, or to simple save money, I have found that the tiny house concept is one that really resonates with them.
+From talking to other people who are looking to either live in a low impact way, or to simply save money, I have found that the tiny house concept is one that really resonates with them.
 And thanks to the power of the internet, resources for how to make the transition to a micro house, how to build your own, or how to live in one, are only a click away.

 16 Great Tiny House Websites